Brachytherapy and SABT for Lung Cancer

 Brachytherapy and stereotactic ablative brachytherapy (SABT) are 2 types of radiation therapy used to treat lung cancer.
 Radiation therapy aims high-energy rays at cancer cells to destroy them.1,2

-Brachytherapy is often used to treat early-stage lung cancer.
+Brachytherapy may be used to treat certain early-stage lung cancers.
 SABT is a newer type of brachytherapy that might be useful for some people with lung cancer who cannot have surgery to remove their cancer.1,2

 What is brachytherapy?